Find out more

 Meet Sue Greenwood who lost a leg in the 2005 London bombings.
 One year later, she took part in our Trailwalker 100km walking challenge.

 Oxfam supporter Roger Saunders took to the skies to celebrate leaving a gift to Oxfam in his Will.

 Stories of hope in a changing climate.
 Here are just a few of the many stories showing how your support is helping people improve their future, despite the changing climate.

 The author of The Curious Incident of the Dog in the Night-Time travels to Ethiopia with Oxfam.

 Meet five amazing women who are giving their families and communities the strength to survive.

 Would you like to receive our twice yearly supporter magazine by post?
-If so, send your full name and postal address to firstname.lastname@example.org
+Sign up now

-Download a copy of the latest Inside Oxfam magazine (PDF 2MB)
+Download a copy of the latest Inside Oxfam magazine (PDF 3MB)